 Kilala☆Princess was partially published in English by Tokyopop, who published the first four volumes between January 9, 2007 and December 11, 2007.
-The publisher has been re-releasing the series since July 19, 2016.
-The final volume is set to release on May 9, 2017.
+The publisher re-released the series from July 19, 2016 to May 9, 2017.

 This is my childhood dream come true.
 The main character, Kilala, travels through all of the "Disney Princesses" world in order to collect gems for a magic Tiara that will same the country of Paradiso.
 In this quest she is assisted by Rei, a handsome blond boy skilled in sword fighting.

 Kilala helps each of the Disney Princesses and they help her, giving her "princess advise".
 Each princess teaches her something different, and gives her a different kind of gem.
 The plot is very simple, yet sweet at the same time.
 Of course the target group for this manga are girls from 7 to 13

 years old.
 So of course it's naive, ridiculously optimistic and easy, but thats how it's supposed to be.

 The great advantage of this manga are the characters.
 Kilala is adventurous, fun, brave and kind, which makes her a very proper role-model for the little girls.
 And although no boys will read this comic, they could also learn a few things from gallant and honest Rei.